Kittekat14/angular-university-courses-catalog/README.md

 ## How To install this repository

-We can install the master branch using the following commands:
+We can install the main branch using the following command:

     git clone https://github.com/Kittekat14/angular-university-courses-catalog.git

-Then you move into the downloaded repository and install all dependencies:
+Then you move into the downloaded repository and install all dependencies in your dev environment:

     cd angular-university-courses-catalog
     npm install